lastmile-ai/aiconfig/FAQ.md

 We are also working on adding support for the Assistants API.

 ### How can I use aiconfig with my own model endpoint?
+TEST

 Model support is implemented as “ModelParser”s in the AIConfig SDK, and the idea is that anyone, including you, can define a ModelParser (and even publish it as an extension package).